pachi-belero/slide-html/README.md

 The font size of each slide is scaled automatically to fit the screen.
 This is suitable for [Takahashi method](https://en.wikipedia.org/wiki/Takahashi_method).

-Headlines use a larger font size and start with `#` sign.
+Headlines use a larger font size and start with `#` sign. `##` creates second-level headlines.

 Emphasized text is written as bold and must be surrounded with asterisks, `*like this*`.

 To print an actual asterist just write it twice, `** like this`.

+To emphasize text or use any other special format, just use HTML tags directly.

-Code blocks are written with monospace font and must start with at least two spaces.
+Code blocks are written with monospace font and must start with at least two spaces, tab, or backticks (on each line).

+Image slides start with `@` character.

+Simple lists can be created by starting lines with a dash (`-`).

+Lines that contain just a URL and must be converted to a link start with `:` character.

-To disable the special meaning of newlines, spaces or `#` put a dot at the beginning of the line.
+To disable the special meaning of newlines, spaces, `:`, `#`, etc. put a dot at the beginning of the line.

 ## Styling

-Above the slide contents there is a small style block.
+In `customization.css` there is a small style block.
 You can specify the default font, foreground and background colors for your slides.
 You can also customize header, monospace and emphasized font styles.